elmtree-askmo/cloudcannon-app/content/learn/medicine/what-are-the-potential-complications-of-advanced-liver-disease.md

 url: /learn/medicine/questions/what-are-the-potential-complications-of-advanced-liver-disease
 score: -1.0
 related_article1:
-    id: 98992
+    id: 98981
     title: >-
-        What are the potential side effects of treatments for variceal bleeding?
+        What are the most common complications associated with cirrhosis?
     subject: Medicine
-    url: /learn/medicine/questions/what-are-the-potential-side-effects-of-treatments-for-variceal-bleeding
+    url: /learn/medicine/questions/what-are-the-most-common-complications-associated-with-cirrhosis
 related_article2:
-    id: 98991
+    id: 98973
     title: >-
-        How does ascites affect the quality of life in cirrhosis patients?
+        What are the common symptoms and signs of portal hypertension?
-    subject: Health Studies
+    subject: Medicine
-    url: /learn/health-studies/questions/how-does-ascites-affect-the-quality-of-life-in-cirrhosis-patients
+    url: /learn/medicine/questions/what-are-the-common-symptoms-and-signs-of-portal-hypertension
 related_article3:
-    id: 98982
+    id: 98992
     title: >-
-        How does clinical judgment play a role in the management of liver disease?
+        What are the potential side effects of treatments for variceal bleeding?
     subject: Medicine
-    url: /learn/medicine/questions/how-does-clinical-judgment-play-a-role-in-the-management-of-liver-disease
+    url: /learn/medicine/questions/what-are-the-potential-side-effects-of-treatments-for-variceal-bleeding
 related_article4:
-    id: 98989
+    id: 98999
     title: >-
-        How is the severity of cirrhosis assessed in clinical practice?
+        How does the presence of ascites influence the prognosis of cirrhosis?
     subject: Medicine
-    url: /learn/medicine/questions/how-is-the-severity-of-cirrhosis-assessed-in-clinical-practice
+    url: /learn/medicine/questions/how-does-the-presence-of-ascites-influence-the-prognosis-of-cirrhosis
 ---

 &nbsp;